hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/testcase.html.md

 **Default:** `nil`
 **Required:** no

-**CheckDestroy** is called after all test steps have been ran, and Terraform has ran `destroy` on the remaining state.
+**CheckDestroy** is called after all test steps have been run and Terraform has run `destroy` on the remaining state.
 This allows developers to ensure any resource created is truly destroyed.
 This method receives the last known Terraform state as input, and commonly uses infrastructure SDKs to query APIs directly to verify the expected objects are no longer found, and should return